VidathD/tryhackme/modules/burp Suite/burpsuitebasics/README.md

 ## Task 3 [Getting Started] Features of Burp Community

-**Gives an introduction to modules in Burp and extensions.**
+**Gives an intro to modules in Burp and extensions.**

-1.
-Which Burp Suite feature allows us to intercept requests between ourselves and the target?
+1. Which Burp Suite feature allows us to intercept requests between ourselves and the target?

 > Read the description.